Written by Alex Lavoie, Content Specialist at Chronogolf

 Are you tired of watching golfers finish their round, pack up, and drive out of the parking lot without even looking at your menu or checking out the promotional display you worked so hard to set up in the pro shop?

 Customer loyalty programs are one of the best ways to strengthen your relationship with your customers and get them to visit the 19th Hole after every round.
-They can get your customers excited about hitting the bar or buying a hot new product after a round of golf, and they can help you collect valuable data, increase your customers’ repeat visits and lifetime value and boost your revenue.
+They can get your customers excited about hitting the bar or buying a hot new set of clubs after a round of golf, and they can help you collect valuable data, increase your customers’ repeat visits and lifetime value and boost your revenue.

 The golf industry is a very competitive space, so you need to make sure you’re using every possible strategy to differentiate your course from the other operations around town.
 One of the best ways to do that is by implementing a customer loyalty program.